rsyncd.conf(5) — Linux manual page

 This parameter tells rsyncd to ignore I/O errors on the

-the transfer.
-Normally rsync skips the --delete step if
+transfer.
+Normally rsync skips the --delete step if any I/O

-any I/O errors have occurred in order to prevent
+errors have occurred in order to prevent disastrous

-disastrous deletion due to a temporary resource shortage
+deletion due to a temporary resource shortage or other I/O

-or other I/O error.
-In some cases this test is counter
+error.
+In some cases this test is counter productive so you

-productive so you can use this parameter to turn off this
+can use this parameter to turn off this behavior.

 ignore nonreadable

-that are not readable by the user.
-This is useful for
+are not readable by the user.
+This is useful for public

-public archives that may have some non-readable files
+archives that may have some non-readable files among the

-among the directories, and the sysadmin doesn't want those
+directories, and the sysadmin doesn't want those files to

 transfer logging